travtran05/okn-saferide/README.md

 # OKN SafeRide 🚗👁️

-A Flutter mobile app for detecting impairment using **Optokinetic Nystagmus (OKN)** eye tracking and providing safe transportation options.
+A React Native mobile app built with **Expo Go** for detecting impairment using **Optokinetic Nystagmus (OKN)** eye tracking and providing safe transportation options.

 ## ⚠️ Demo / Research Purpose Only
 This app is for **demonstration and research purposes only**.
 It is not a medical device and should not be used to make real driving decisions.